Chart Color Schemes

 Bendigo Surrounds - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Bendigo Surrounds - South's population was approximately 9,037 as of November 2025.
-This figure represents an increase of 693 people, equivalent to an 8.3% growth since the 2021 Census which reported a population of 8,344.
-The change is inferred from the estimated resident population of 8,971 in June 2024 and an additional 129 validated new addresses since the Census date.
-This results in a population density ratio of 11.3 persons per square kilometer.
-Bendigo Surrounds - South's growth rate exceeded that of the SA4 region (5.9%) and the non-metro area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 65.8% to overall population gains during recent periods.
+Bendigo Surrounds - South's population was approximately 9,104 as of Feb 2026.
+This figure reflects a growth of 760 people since the 2021 Census, which reported a population of 8,344.
+The increase is inferred from ABS' estimated resident population of 8,971 in June 2024 and an additional 128 validated new addresses since the Census date.
+This results in a density ratio of 11.4 persons per square kilometer.
+Bendigo Surrounds - South's growth rate of 9.1% since the 2021 census exceeded both its SA3 area (6.8%) and SA4 region, indicating it as a growth leader.
+Interstate migration contributed approximately 65.8% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

 Frequently Asked Questions - Population